-Physicals; New York State laws requires a current physical be on file for all new students and those entering PK, K, 1, 3, 5, 7, 9, and 11 for the 2018-19 school year.
+Physicals; New York State laws requires a current physical be on file for all new students and those entering PK, K, 1, 3, 5, 7, 9, and 11 for the school year.
 Please see the chart here.
 To be current, the physical must be dated no more than 12 months prior to the start of school or the date your child enters school.
 NYS now requires all physicals be completed using the School Health Examination Form.
 Physicals must be submitted to the Health office within 30 days of the start of school, or must be in progress (the Health Office must be notified of an appointment scheduled for the physical).
 Parents who do not deliver the required documentation will be notified by phone of the missing (or out of date) physical during the first weeks of school.
-Parents have until 10/4/2018 to submit a physical or to notify the Health Office of a scheduled appointment.
-NYS Health Office requirements must be met by day's end on 10/4/18 or the student will not be permitted to attend school.
+Parents have four weeks from the first day of school to submit a physical or to notify the Health Office of a scheduled appointment.
+NYS Health Office requirements must be met on time or the student will not be permitted to attend school.